rghosh8/capstone-1/README.md

 #### Stationarity Testing

 First, we performed ADF stationarity testing on the Pct_Diff values for all companies and compile following startistical parameter values.
-It can be observed that except for
+It can be observed that except for Splunk during 10/15/19-03/16/20, all time series segments are stationary.

 |           |               |     Splunk    |     Datadog   |   Dynatrace   |   New Relic  |
 |-----------|:-------------:|:-------------:|:-------------:|:-------------:|--------------|